Jafestro/Inventory-Management-Sys/Documentation/Software Design.md

 **2. User Register**

-- The user registers with their username and password.
+- The user enters first name, last name, username, password.

 **3. Token Generation**: On successful login, a token is generated.